BritishMuseumDH/brickstamp/README.md

 The contents of this repository are licensed under CC-BY-NC-SA

 # Credits
-Photographs by Jennifer Wexler and Tess Sanders, British Museum
+Photographs by Jennifer Wexler and Tess Sanders, (Project Manager - Gallery Digital), British Museum

 Models by Daniel Pett <dpett@britishmuseum.org>, Digital Humanities Lead, British Museum